odpi/egeria/open-metadata-implementation/server-chassis/server-chassis-spring/SwaggerGeneration.md

 # Swagger API Documentation

-The [OMAG Server Platform](https://egeria.odpi.org/open-metadata-publication/website/omag-server) and the UI Server PLatform supports the Swagger API for all of its REST
+The [OMAG Server Platform](https://egeria.odpi.org/open-metadata-publication/website/omag-server) and the UI Server Platform supports the Swagger API for all of its REST

 ## SpringFox Usage